RauliL/plorth/docs/api.md

   <dd>any, string</dd>
 </dl>

-Returns name of the type of given value as string.
+Returns name of the type of the topmost value as a string.

 ---